rogerix4/Plutus-Scroo/README.md

 This program is essentially a brute forcing algorithm.
 It continuously generates random Bitcoin private keys, converts the private keys into their respective wallet addresses, then checks the balance of the addresses.
 If a wallet with a balance is found, then the private key, public key and wallet address are saved to the text file `plutus.txt` on the user's hard drive.
 The ultimate goal is to randomly find a wallet with a balance out of the 2<sup>160</sup> possible wallets in existence.

-# How It Works

-Private keys are generated randomly to create a 32 byte hexidecimal string using the cryptographically secure `os.urandom()` function.

-The private keys are converted into their respective public keys using the `starkbank-ecdsa` Python module.
-Then the public keys are converted into their Bitcoin wallet addresses using the `binascii` and `hashlib` standard libraries.

-A pre-calculated database of every P2PKH Bitcoin address with a positive balance is included in this project.
-The generated address is searched within the database, and if it is found that the address has a balance, then the private key, public key and wallet address are saved to the text file `plutus.txt` on the user's hard drive.

-This program also utilizes multiprocessing through the `multiprocessing.Process()` function in order to make concurrent calculations.

 # Efficiency

-The efficiency on this workaround the memory issue has not been tested.
+The efficiency of scroo has not been tested.
 You are welcome to post results and improve upon them.
-Sanity checks happen against a known address in the database on each thread after 1 million requests if it fails the program exits as this may mean a problem with memcached.
+Sanity checks happen against a known address in the database on each thread after 100k requests if it fails the program exits as this may mean a problem with memcached.
 Loading from pickles to memcached to slow, this needs to be worked on

 # Database FAQ